Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Methodology

-Note that these designs are representative for unit level verification in the industry.
-Larger designs are usually verified at sub-system level or top-level verification environments, and only involve stimulus generation for connectivity testing.
-Thus, there is limited requirement of randomized stimulus and full coverage at these levels.
-While our work shows results for unit level verification environments, our agent is applicable to sub-system and top-level verification as well - only the coverage model will need to change.
-This is identified as future work.
+Note that these designs are representative of unit level verification in the industry.
+Larger designs are verified at sub-system or top level and primarily involve connectivity testing.
+Consequently, randomized stimulus generation and full coverage are less critical at these levels.
+While our evaluation focuses on unit level verification, our agent is equally applicable to sub-system and top-level environments - only the coverage model will change.
+We leave this as future work.
 Nevertheless, our benchmarks are larger and more complex than those used in prior work \cite{qiu:autobench:2024a, zhang:llm4dv:2023, ma:verilogreader:2024a, ye2025conceptpracticeautomatedllmaided}.